Dean8ix/Airdrop-DApp/README.md

-# Game
+# Airdrop-DApp

-Game is a simple smart contract with a functional decentralized application (DApp) integrated with the smart contract.
-The smart contract is a gaming contract where the owner sets a mystery letter and require the players to guess the letter.
-The players stake to guess.
+Airdrop is a simple ERC1155 smart contract with a functional decentralized application (DApp) integrated with the smart contract.
+The smart contract incentivizes developers to sign on the platform and mint either an NFT token or an ERC-20 token for them

 ## Description
 This program is a Dapp created using a javascript framework to connect to the blockchain - ethers.js and some javascript codes.
 On the front-end, the players can only guess the letter only when the owner have set the letter.